 Connecting with the library’s digital materials – e-books, e-audio, and e-videos

-Appointments should be made one week in advance and the session can last up to 45 minutes.
+Appointments should be made one week in advance and the session can last up to 30-45 minutes.
 You will need a valid Lee County Library card to make an appointment.
-A mutually convenient time will be set to “Book a Tech” depending on the tech’s availability to tutor.
-Only daytime appointments can be made at present.
+A mutually convenient time will be set to “Book a Librarian” depending on the librarian's availability to tutor.
+Only daytime appointments Monday - Friday can be made at present.
 Call 919 718-4665 to schedule an appointment.